 The iCIMS Talent Cloud brings these seamless recruiter experiences to life through a powerful Dynamic Candidate Profile, which consolidates candidate activity and insights into a single profile, giving recruiters a 360-degree view into their candidates.
 Recruiters can see which talent pipelines a candidate lives in, which email campaigns they’ve engaged with, the recruiting events they’ve attended, and so much more — all in one central profile within the applicant tracking system.
 By spending less time hunting down candidate information, recruiters can spend more time finding and engaging the best candidates.

-Recruiters spend so much of their time on administrative minutiae — scheduling interviews, receiving approval on job descriptions and postings, hunting down hiring managers for candidate feedback.
+Recruiters spend so much of their time on administrative minutiae — scheduling interviews, receiving approval on job descriptions and postings, hunting down line Managers for candidate feedback.
 The more painless and seamless these tasks can become for recruiters, the faster they’ll move candidates through the pipeline, and the happier those candidates will be.

 As I write this, I have roughly five or six tabs open in Chrome.
 That’s amateur hour for most recruiters, who likely have dozens of pages open in their browser at any given moment.